ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/s3/index.md

 # Integrating S3 with ClickHouse

-You can insert data from S3 into ClickHouse and also use S3 as an export destination, thus allowing interaction with “Data Lake” architectures.
-Furthermore, S3 can provide “cold” storage tiers and assist with separating storage and compute.
+You can insert data from S3 into ClickHouse and also use S3 as an export destination, thus allowing interaction with "Data Lake" architectures.
+Furthermore, S3 can provide "cold" storage tiers and assist with separating storage and compute.
 In the sections below we use the New York City taxi dataset to demonstrate the process of moving data between S3 and ClickHouse, as well as identifying key configuration parameters and providing hints on optimizing performance.

 ## S3 Table Functions